 Role

-After more than 20 years at NTU and previously Principal Lecturer, Tony now works part-time as a Senior Lecturer (Teaching and Research) in the Department of Marketing.
+After more than 25 years at NTU, primarily in teaching and management roles, Doctor Tony Woodall now works part-time as an Associate Professor of Market Behaviour in the Department of Marketing.

-Tony’s primary roles now are as researcher, doctoral supervisor and occasional lecturer.
-He has published regularly in ABS3* journals and works on research with various colleagues as both collaborator and mentor.
-As doctoral supervisor Tony has 12 completions and serves currently both as Director of Studies and support supervisor for a diverse group of current doctoral candidates, both PhD and DBA.
-A substantive part of Tony’s role relates to the encouragement and support of university research culture and he has a range of associated responsibilities: within the Department of Marketing he performs research-related monitoring activities; at School level is a member of the C17 (Business and Management) REF review panel; and for the College (Business, Law and Social Sciences) acts as reviewer for research ethics applications and as doctoral viva independent chair.
+Tony’s primary roles now are as researcher, doctoral supervisor, and occasional lecturer.
+He publishes regularly in peer reviewed, internationally recognised, journals and works with a variety of research teams as either leader, collaborator, or mentor.
+As doctoral supervisor Tony has 15 completions and serves currently both as Director of Studies and support supervisor for a diverse group of doctoral candidates, both PhD and DBA.
+A substantive part of Tony’s role relates to the encouragement and support of university research culture, and he has a range of associated responsibilities, primarily concerning research ethics and in support of the Marketing and Consumer Studies Research Centre.

 Career overview

-Prior to joining Nottingham Trent University (initially as part of the then active Quality Unit), Tony worked for many years in industry, in both manufacturing and service sectors.
-He served as senior manager at various Nottingham-based companies before finally moving into management consultancy.
-Although with occasional responsibilities for both manufacturing and design, Tony’s duties have primarily focused on quality management, and concern for the customer has consistently underpinned activities in both corporate and educational domains.
+Prior to joining Nottingham Trent University Tony worked for many years in industry, in both manufacturing and service sectors.
+He served as senior manager at various Nottingham-based companies before subsequently moving into management consultancy.
+Although with occasional responsibilities for both production and design, Tony’s duties have primarily focused on quality management, and concern for the customer has consistently underpinned activities in both corporate and educational domains.
+He was a UK representative for the EU Sprint Working Group on Quality and chaired the local branch of what is now the Chartered Quality Institute.
+He joined NTU initially as part of the Quality Unit in the Department of Mathematics and Statistics but then subsequently moved on to the Marketing Division at Nottingham Business School.
+This has allowed him to further develop, and encourage, his interest in consumer wellbeing.

 Research areas